yoavzemel/dsd/README.md

 ## IMPORTANT:  THIS VERSION OF THE CODE IS OLD.
 PLEASE USE JJONO'S UPDATED VERSION AT https://github.com/jjono/DSD

-R code for computations related to distributional selection differentials, defined in the paper
+R code for computations related to distributional selection differentials, defined in the paper:

 Henshaw JM, Zemel Y (2017).
 A unified measure of linear and nonlinear selection on quantitative traits.
 Methods in Ecology and Evolution 8(5): 604-614 (doi:10.1111/2041‑210X.12685)